Kitware/CMake/Help/command/try_compile.rst

 Set the :variable:`CMAKE_TRY_COMPILE_PLATFORM_VARIABLES` variable to specify variables that must be propagated into the test project.
-This variable is meant for use only in toolchain files.
+This variable is meant for use only in toolchain files and is only honored by the ``try_compile()`` command for the source files form, not when given a whole project.

 If :policy:`CMP0067` is set to ``NEW``, or any of the ``<LANG>_STANDARD``, ``<LANG>_STANDARD_REQUIRED``, or ``<LANG>_EXTENSIONS`` options are used,